abdullah-alyazidy/rails-arel-query/README.md

 >> 1004
 ```
 **:heavy_exclamation_mark:**
-note it filters Roles and Employees, And that's not what we want==
+note it filters Roles and Employees, And that's not what we want

 just you can doing it by **sql pure**